upstash/cli/README.md

 # Upstash CLI

-`upstash` allows you to manage Upstash resources in your terminal or CI!
+Manage Upstash resources in your terminal or CI.

 ![](./img/banner.svg)